vasishth/SMLP2018/index.md

 <strike>To apply, please fill out this form</strike>The deadline for applications is now past.
 The decisions will be announced April 10 2018.

-There were 234 applications, which is about 100 more than in 2017.
+There were 235 applications, which is about 100 more than in 2017.

+**Please note that decisions have been announced by email.** If you applied and didn't receive an email, please check your spam folder.
+If all else fails, please contact Shravan Vasishth.

 ## Fees